-Whether you're after a relaxed escape among the vines or a wild weekend with sea lions we've got the perfect break for you..
+Whether you’re after a relaxed escape among the vines or a wild weekend with sea lions, we've got the perfect Western Australian break for you.

-Bustling weekend markets, boutique breweries, elegant Victorian and Edwardian architecture and a live-music venue at every turn… Perth’s classic beachside getaway has many ways to draw you in and now there’s a reason to stay, too: the Warders Hotel.
-Built in 1851 as accommodation for the guards at the nearby Fremantle Prison, the boutique property opened last November with just 11 rooms and cottages.
-Limestone walls, antique mantelpieces and original timber floors hint at another time while modern touches – Bose sound systems and rain showers among them – keep you in the present.
+Bustling weekend markets, boutique breweries, elegant Victorian and Edwardian architecture and a live-music venue at every turn: the classic beachside getaway spot of Fremantle has endless drawcards.
+One of its highlights?
+The charming heritage property, Warders Hotel.
+Built in 1851 as accommodation for the guards at the nearby Fremantle Prison, the boutique stay has just 11 rooms and cottages.
+Limestone walls, antique mantelpieces and original timber floors hint at another time while modern touches – Bose sound systems and rain showers among them – balances the past and present perfectly.

 Book one of the Terrace Rooms upstairs if you’re travelling sans kids but if you have little ones in tow, the ground-floor Terrace Cottages are a better bet, with separate bedrooms (including bunk-style beds) and kitchenettes.

-Drop in at the tiny bar, Gimlet, with seating for only 24 guests, to enjoy a glass of something local (try a cab sav merlot from Margaret River) before dining on sensational Asian fare at the Emily Taylor restaurant – start with the pan-fried oxtail dumplings.
+Drop in at the intimate, pocket-sized bar, Gimlet, before dining on sensational Asian fare at the Emily Taylor restaurant – start with the pan-fried oxtail dumplings with chilli crisp.

 A culture hit: WA Museum Boola Bardip

-Otto’s story is one of many worth uncovering at the museum, which reopened in November 2020 after a fouryear, almost $400-million makeover.
-In the language of the Noongar people, the traditional custodians of WA’s south-west region, Boola Bardip means “many stories”.
+Otto’s story is one of many worth uncovering at the museum, which, in the language of the Noongar people, the traditional custodians of WA’s south-west region, means “many stories”.

 But it’s possible that the thing you’ll linger over longest is the museum itself, a dramatic marriage of old and new with five heritage-listed buildings wrapped in a shimmering glass and steel edifice.
 “Of all the things that are on display here,” says Coles, “I think the design and architecture are the most breathtaking.”